santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Reflection.md

 ```

+Here’s a revised version that reflects your design and demonstration notes but is organized more fluidly and introspectively:

+---

 ### Design Choices

-For our protocol implementation, we opted to write the entire backend in Python and use a React frontend, all deployed using Vite and Docker.
-The decision to use Docker played a pivotal role in our deployment strategy, enabling us to dynamically configure deployment parameters like message retention, ports, and IP addresses.
-Docker's containerization not only ensures consistency across different environments but also mitigates many of the dependency issues that were prevalent in the other implementations we reviewed.
-This approach allows our solution to be deployed seamlessly, with minimal setup required beyond Docker itself.

-A significant benefit of using Docker was its ability to eliminate device-specific issues by packaging everything into containers.
-Many other implementations faced challenges with missing dependencies or ambiguous setup instructions, but Docker resolves these by bundling the entire environment.
-This also means our implementation could, theoretically, be deployed straight out of the box.

-In terms of language choices, we stuck to those we were most familiar with, primarily Python for the backend.
-While I considered experimenting with Rust or Go to gain some hands-on experience with those languages, the limited timeframe and the need to keep the codebase accessible to my team deterred me from doing so.
-Instead, I focused on ensuring that our implementation was as modular as possible.
-We created shared utilities, such as message structure and cryptographic compliance modules, which could be independently unit tested before being integrated into the larger system.
-This approach aligns with the test-driven development (TDD) methodology we followed, where our tests ensured compliance with the protocol and security standards even before the client-server architecture was fully built.
+Our implementation of the secure overlay chat system centers on practicality, scalability, and ease of deployment.
+We opted to develop the back end (protocol compliance, cryptography library) entirely in Python, utilizing Flask for API interactions from the front end, which itself was developed in React + Tailwind for ease of development.
+One of our most significant design choices was leveraging Docker for containerization.
+Docker allows us to overcome environment-specific issues that other groups encountered, particularly around dependency management and setup consistency.
+With Docker, all components—server, client and front end—are self-contained, ensuring that our system runs seamlessly across different machines and operating systems.

+What makes Docker particularly impactful in this project is its ability to dynamically configure deployments.
+We can set message retention policies, ports, and IP addresses without needing to manually adjust code or system settings.
+This flexibility not only simplifies the deployment process but also ensures that our implementation is highly modular and adaptable.
+While other teams faced issues related to missing dependencies or undocumented system requirements, Docker allowed us to sidestep these challenges entirely.

+Another critical aspect of our design is modularity.
+Early on, we adopted a test-driven development (TDD) approach to ensure that key components like message structure and cryptographic functions were independently tested before integrating them into the broader system.
+This decision allowed us to focus on protocol compliance and security from the outset, significantly reducing the risk of last-minute integration issues.

-A particular challenge we faced was addressing the issue of public chat broadcast storms, as we had to strictly adhere to the protocol without introducing extra fields.
-To prevent broadcast storms, we implemented a strategy where public messages were split into individual messages with a specific recipient in mind.
-This design ensured that once a server received a message, it wouldn’t forward it, avoiding the broadcast loop that would have otherwise occurred.
+In terms of messaging, a significant challenge we faced was handling public chat broadcast storms—where messages get forwarded repeatedly, causing network congestion.
+Because the protocol mandated strict compliance without additional fields, we devised a solution by splitting public messages into separate ones, each targeted at a single recipient.
+This ensured that messages wouldn’t get forwarded indefinitely, resolving the broadcast storm issue while remaining within protocol boundaries.

-Our implementation can also run headlessly, without the React frontend, which means that the API layer is robust enough to allow direct interaction with clients.
-However, this decision introduced a tradeoff between security and functionality, particularly with regard to the choice of using Flask's API versus WebSockets for communication.
-While Flask simplifies the architecture, it could potentially be a weaker point in terms of security, though we ensured that it remains protocol-compliant and secure for the majority of use cases.
+Lastly, we made a conscious decision to enable our implementation to run headlessly.
+While our primary interface is a React frontend, the system’s API layer allows for interactions directly via Flask, making it possible to operate without the frontend.
+This was a trade-off, balancing simplicity with security, as the decision to use Flask APIs rather than WebSockets was made to reduce architectural complexity.
+Although Flask offers solid security measures, it may introduce certain vulnerabilities that WebSockets could have avoided—something we acknowledged but accepted given our time constraints and focus on protocol compliance.

 ### Code Demonstration

-For this section, I will walk through the actual deployment steps rather than the simplified ones we used for testing purposes, where premade Docker Compose files and setup scripts were provided to streamline the process for reviewers.
+For demonstration purposes, I’ll be walking through the actual deployment steps, highlighting how users can easily set up and run our system.
+Unlike the testing steps we provided for peer reviews—where Docker Compose files and setup scripts were preconfigured—this approach showcases the full flexibility of our design.

-1. **Initial Setup**: Users need to configure their Docker Compose files according to their preferred settings—such as IP addresses, ports, and message retention policies.
-While this process could be more user-friendly, it wasn't feasible within the project timeline to implement a more seamless solution.
-Ideally, the client-server module could be unified, reducing the number of settings users need to adjust.
+1. **Setup**: Users begin by creating and configuring their Docker Compose files, which dictate the deployment environment, including IP addresses, ports, and message retention settings.
+This is where Docker’s flexibility shines, allowing for easy customization.
+While the process could be more user-friendly, it’s functional and robust within the scope of the project.

-   - _Note_: Users unfamiliar with Docker or Compose may find this setup slightly challenging, though this was not flagged as an issue during peer reviews.

-2. **Deployment**: Once the Compose files are configured, users can create the necessary client containers, which gives them full access to the application.
-After setting up the containers, users can navigate to the web interface and begin messaging with other clients.
+2. **Launching the Application**: Once the configuration is set, users simply need to initiate the client containers.
+This gives them access to the application, with all communication handled via the Flask API backend.
+Navigating to the web interface allows for immediate interaction, such as sending messages and transferring files.

-   _In hindsight, integrating the clients and servers into a single module would simplify the user experience, especially for those less familiar with Docker.
-This is something we would have liked to explore further given more time._

-3. **Interaction**: The system supports both public and private messaging, as well as file transfers between clients.
-Below is an example of the system running with three clients, demonstrating public chats visible to all participants, private chats between two clients, and a public file transfer.
+In terms of usability, I acknowledge that less experienced users might struggle with the Docker Compose setup, but overall, peer feedback indicated that this wasn’t a significant barrier.
+In hindsight, integrating the client and server modules into a unified system would have streamlined the user experience further.

+3. **Interaction**: After deployment, the system supports various types of interactions, including public and private messaging and file transfers.
+A typical scenario involves multiple clients engaging in both group and one-on-one chats, with the system displaying all interactions in real-time.
+Here, Docker’s modularity ensures that changes to one part of the system (e.g., network settings) don’t disrupt others.

-- Placeholder for image 1 (showing 3 clients communicating)
+- Placeholder for image 1: Demonstration of three clients communicating in public and private chats.
-- Placeholder for image 2 (showing public file transfer)
+- Placeholder for image 2: Public file transfer between clients.

 ### Interoperability Testing

-Our testing process involved manual exchanges of public keys, IP addresses, and ports, as specified by the protocol.
-To facilitate this, we added routes for sharing internal public keys and downloading external ones.
-I set up an external Hetzner server running a basic Ubuntu virtual machine to host the client-server for these tests.
-All tests were conducted in an isolated environment.

-Once the necessary information was exchanged, the servers attempted to establish WebSocket connections, and we tested message exchanges and file transfers.
-We performed interoperability testing with five different groups, and the results are detailed below.
+Our interoperability tests were conducted with multiple groups to verify that our system could interact seamlessly with others, following the agreed-upon protocol.
+These tests involved exchanging public keys, IP addresses, and ports manually, as required by the protocol.
+We facilitated this by building routes to simplify key exchanges, allowing external clients to download keys directly.

+To ensure real-world testing, we deployed our system on a Hetzner server running a minimal Ubuntu virtual machine, creating an isolated environment for these tests.
+The process began with establishing WebSocket connections between our servers and those of other groups, followed by message exchanges and file transfers.

-#### Group 38 (Chun Hon Chan, Lok To Lo, Yin Cyrus Hui, Zachary Sobarzo)
+#### Group 38
-- Our initial testing revealed significant issues for both our group and theirs.
-Our group mistakenly sent base64-encoded client updates and hellos, rather than PEM-encoded lists, causing issues with client lists on both sides.
-On the other hand, their group failed to include counters in their messages, which triggered our system’s replay attack detection, preventing those messages from being processed.
+Testing with Group 38 revealed critical issues on both sides.
+We mistakenly sent base64-encoded client updates, which caused problems with their client list processing, while their system didn’t include counters in messages, triggering our replay attack protections.
+Despite these setbacks, the test was informative, allowing both groups to correct these flaws before subsequent tests.

-- Placeholder for image 3 (showing message interactions and discrepancies)
+- Placeholder for image 3: Interaction showing discrepancies in message handling between groups.

-#### Group 17 (Gregorius Baswara Wira Nuraga, Kyle Johnston, Ivan Tranquilan)
+#### Group 17
-- After addressing the issues from the previous tests, this group’s testing was much smoother.
-A minor issue we identified in our implementation was the need to request client updates when connecting, rather than waiting for one to be sent.
-Their group had issues with generating public/private keys for receiving private messages and adding signatures to private messages, but these were quickly resolved.
+With Group 17, testing proceeded more smoothly after initial bugs were resolved.
+One issue we discovered was that our client needed to proactively request updates rather than waiting for them.
+Group 17 also identified weaknesses in their key generation process, which initially prevented them from receiving private messages.
+Nevertheless, by temporarily disabling signature verification, we were able to conduct successful private messaging and file transfers.

-- Placeholder for image 4 (showing private message exchange)
+- Placeholder for image 4: Private message exchanges with Group 17.
-- Placeholder for image 5 (showing successful connection and message exchange)
+- Placeholder for image 5: Public file transfer between implementations.

 #### Test 4
 (Placeholder for results)

 #### Test 5
 (Placeholder for results)

-This section outlines the major interoperability testing we conducted.
-More details, including images and specific examples of successful message exchanges, are provided in the appendices and README documentation.
+Through these interoperability tests, we identified and addressed numerous issues, solidifying our system’s compliance with the protocol.
+Each test added valuable insights into the intricacies of multi-party communication in a secure overlay system.

+---

+Let me know if you'd like further refinements or if there's anything you'd like to focus on in more detail!